prashkrans/neetcode_150/README.md

 ---

 ***Note**: This repository is for educational purposes only.
-Using these solutions directly for interview prep without understanding them will not help one improve his/her problem-solving skills.*
+Using these solutions directly for interview prep without understanding them will not help improve one's problem-solving skills.*

 ***Disclaimer**: While every effort has been made to ensure accuracy, a few minor mistakes may still exist in the solutions or explanations.
 Contributions and corrections are welcome.*